-Orange County Housing Authority is a Public Housing Agency in Santa Ana, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Orange County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Orange County Housing Authority serves Orange County.